arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Arkansas Family Court Records?

 Family court records consist of all formal information (written or otherwise) of proceedings, payments, processes, judgments, warrants, and legally recognized evidence of cases handled by the family court.
-In Arkansas, family court records are official documents containing the processes and proceedings of cases arising from domestic relations as handled by Arkansas Circuit Courts.
-They comprise case information and activities, dockets, case files and judgments associated with family law cases in Arkansas.
-Arkansas Family Court Records are generally accessible to the public with the exception of those containing sensitive or confidential information, or as sealed by court order.
+In Arkansas, family court records are official documents containing the processes and proceedings of cases arising from domestic relations and family matters as handled by Arkansas Circuit Courts.
+They comprise case information and activities, dockets, case files, and judgments associated with family law and related cases in Arkansas.
+Arkansas Family Court Records are generally accessible to the public with the exception of those containing sensitive or confidential information or sealed by court order.

 What is a Family Court in Arkansas State?

-The Arkansas judicial system has no separate family courts.
-Instead, the Circuit court handles cases regarding Arkansas Family Law.
-The term used for family court cases in Arkansas State is Domestic Relations ( usually coded DR).
-In 2020, Arkansas had over 128 circuit courts.
+The Arkansas judicial system has no independent family courts.
+Instead, the state Circuit Courts handle cases regarding Arkansas Family Law.
+The term used for family court cases in Arkansas State is Domestic Relations (usually coded DR).
+As of 2020, Arkansas had over 128 circuit courts and the Family Court Records they generate include those pertaining to child custody, alimony, and separation, as well as Arkansas marriage records and Arkansas divorce records.
+These records typically contain the personal information of the parties involved.
+Consequently, marriage and divorce records may not be available through remotely accessible government databases or third-party public record websites.

 Generally, the jurisdiction of the family court extends to family law cases such as: